Represents a large character string. A character large object (CLOB) column can store character data, such as simple text or HTML.

 - For the LATIN server character set, n cannot exceed 1999.

 - For the UNICODE server character set, n cannot exceed 999.

 - The number of characters to allocate for the CLOB column is nG, where G = 1024M.
 When G is specified, n must be 1 and the server character set must be LATIN.

 - The server character set for the CLOB column being defined:

 - The LATIN server character set represents fixed 8-bit characters from the ASCII ISO 8859 Latin1 or ISO 8859 Latin9 repertoires.

-- The UNICODE server character set represents fixed 16-bit or 32-bit characters from the Unicode® standard.
+- The UNICODE server character set represents fixed 16-bit characters from the UNICODE 6.0 standard.

 - If the CHARACTER SET clause is omitted, the default server character set depends on how the user is defined in the DEFAULT CHARACTER SET clause of the CREATE USER statement.
-For details, see “CREATE USER” in Teradata Vantage™ SQL Data Definition Language Syntax and Examples, B035-1144.
+For details, see “CREATE USER” in SQL Data Definition Language.

 - Also see CHARACTER SET Phrase.

 - Appropriate data type, column storage, or column constraint attributes.